MLTQ/OrbWeaver/Docs/Architecture.md

 - `files`: Streams uploads into the local `FsStore`, keeps path metadata in SQLite, mirrors bytes under `files/uploads/`, and persists blob tickets/checksums for redistribution.
 - `peers`: Wraps friendcode registration, maintains peer metadata, and synthesises the local peer record on demand.
 - `network`: Starts an Iroh router that hosts both the Graphchan gossip protocol and the `/iroh-bytes/4` blobs protocol, tracks live connections, serialises outbound gossip events, and helps dial friendcodes.
+- `node`: Wraps bootstrap + network start-up (`GraphchanNode`) so other binaries (CLI, REST daemon, desktop bundle) can reuse the same initialisation pipeline without duplicating code.
 - `api`: Defines the Axum router and handlers for health, thread/post/file operations, and peer management.
 Emits networking events after local mutations.
 - `cli`: Hosts the interactive shell and the HTTP server entrypoint.
 The shell lets operators manage friendcodes, inspect threads, post messages, and transfer attachments (`upload`, `download`) without a REST client.
 Online/offline status is inferred from active Iroh connections.
+- `graphchan_desktop` (workspace crate): Spawns a `GraphchanNode`, launches the REST server on a background Tokio runtime, sets `GRAPHCHAN_API_URL` to the embedded port, and then runs the egui UI so the bundled binary “just works” while still exposing the HTTP API to other clients.
 - `utils`: Houses shared helpers such as time utilities.

 ## Identity & Provisioning Flow